jp-loonytoon/alexa-cocktail-maker/README.md

 # Cocktail Maker

 Cocktail Maker will let you find out how to make popular cocktails.
-It uses the Cocktail DB API as the back-end.
+It uses the [Cocktail DB API](https://www.thecocktaildb.com/) as the back-end service.
+The popular [Rapid API](https://rapidapi.com/thecocktaildb/api/the-cocktail-db) framework is used to access Cocktail DB API.

 ## Usage